 "Reset the Rules: Kick off the New Year with a chill vibe..."
 This was one of the first books that we introduced non-selling editorial content into a Victoria's Secret catalog.
 The storytelling of the book was based in Venice Beach and these edit spreads align with our girls' day out.
 What to do in Venice Beach, a playlist sourced from our model's favorite music, and suggestions on rejuvenation in the new year.
 The photo team did a great job in taking supplemental environment shots to support our concept.

 The Victoria's Secret Bikini Mixer is nifty tool found on the website that allows the customer to mix and match bikini tops and bottoms.
-I worked with the digital team to develop the sprites.
-I also created supplemental promo material such as this bind-in poster.
-Choose your own adventure here
+I worked with the digital team to develop these sprites.
+I also came up with some supplemental promo material such as this bind-in poster right here -->

 This is early conceptual work I did for the Victoria's Secret Winter Style Guide.
 The idea hinged on a playful numbers story.
 I wanted to see if I could incorporate product swatches, details and editorial photography into the over all graphic direction for the season.
 As with much of the conceptual work done at VS, this never went to print.